LukeShortCloud/rootpages/markdown/ansible.md

 #### Playbooks - Main Modules - Variables - Prompts

 Prompts can be used to assign a user's input as a variable.
+[1] Note that this module is not compatible with Ansible Tower and that a Survey should be used instead.
+[2]

 Common options: